Over the past few months, content leaders from literally everywhere have said:

 It’s formulaic, so it guides them through a thought process where they think, “What do my peers misunderstand about this, and how can they fix it?”

-(Author’s note: It’s also one of the questions in our SME question templates inside Leaps, a tool we built to solve the notorious “SMEs don’t have time for content” problem.
-Feel free to check it out here.)
+(Author’s note: It’s also one of the questions in our SME question templates inside Leaps, a tool we built to make it super easy to gather deep insights from your subject matter experts (SMEs), and

 2. Ask the POV question